 “The combined use of electronic information and communications technology (ICT) in order to enhance the links between customer and supplier, and with other value chain partners, and thereby to improve external and internal processes.
 E-Procurement is a key component of e-business and e-commerce.”

-In other words: e-procurement, because of its technological foundation, improves both customer/supplier relationships and business processes.
+In other words: e-procurement, because of its technological foundation, improves both customer/supplier relationships and business processes, and could also offer significant cost savings.

-The origins of e-procurement begin in the 1980s, with the development of electronic data interchange (EDI).
+The origins of e-procurement or “electronic procurement” begin in the 1980s, with the development of electronic data interchange (EDI).
 This development, while ancient by today’s standards, was groundbreaking for the time.
-EDI allowed customers and suppliers to send and receive orders (and invoices as well) using call-forward networks.
+EDI allowed customers and suppliers to send and receive purchase orders (and invoices as well) using call-forward networks, and eventually email.

-In the 1990s, technology, as it tends to do, improved and software companies began to develop electronic catalogues specifically for use by vendors.
-Since, e-procurement software has become an amalgam of the two: a platform for sending and receiving orders (as well as myriad other expenses such as travel) and various catalogues.
+In the 1990s, technology, as it tends to do, improved and software companies began to develop online catalogues specifically for use by vendors.
+Since e-procurement software has become an amalgam of the two: a platform for sending and receiving electronic orders (as well as myriad other expenses such as travel) and various catalogues.

 Marketplaces have also proven to be a popular addition to e-procurement software.
-Marketplaces, to borrow CIPS’ definition, are: virtual marketplaces for suppliers, distributors, agents and customers.”
+Marketplaces, to borrow CIPS’ definition, are virtual marketplaces for partners, suppliers, distributors, agents and customers.”

 So, we’ve already said – in broad strokes – that e-procurement improves customer/supplier relationships and strengthens internal business processes.
 But for a more nuanced look at those benefits (and for a list of other positives), CIPS has compiled a very detailed list of e-procurement benefits.